Naturally durable Siberian Larch cladding

 We also now have 14 x 110mm Siberian Larch tongue and groove v-joint cladding available from stock in both a smooth and brushed finish - this product is intended for internal use.

-Tongue & Groove cladding is nailed to timber studs or bearers with one nail per stud driven either through the face or the shoulder of the tongue at an angle.
+Shiplap cladding is nailed to timber studs or bearers with one nail per stud driven through the tongue at an angle.
 Please see our installation guide for further information.
+Siberian Larch cladding up to 150mm should be fixed with one nail per bearer.
+For cladding over 150mm fix with two nails per bearer.

 About Silva’s Siberian Larch Cladding